rohitash-chandra/rohitash-chandra.github.io/_pages/cv.md

 * January 2020 to present: Senior Lecturer in Data Science
 	* School of Mathematics and Statistics, UNSW Sydney
 	* Teaching Master of Data Science - Data Mining and Machine Learning course (August - October 2020)
-	* Research in Bayesian inference and deep learning, Mineral exploration using machine learning, Climate data science, Reef evolution modelling, Landscape evolution models
+	* Research in Bayesian inference and deep learning, mineral exploration using machine learning, climate data science, reef evolution modelling, landscape evolution models

 * March 2017 to January 2020: Chancellor's (Sydney) Research Fellow
   * Centre for Translational Data Science, The University of Sydney